Last updated on January 6, 2023

 Where to Play Duel Commander

 Duel Commander can only be played on paper.
-Neither Magic Online or MTG Arena support the format, but they both have formats (with notably different rules and banlists) that could act as a replacement in the form of Brawl and 1v1 Commander respectively.
+Magic Online and MTG Arena do not support the format.
+They both have formats (with notably different rules and banlists) that could act as a replacement, 1v1 Commander for MTGO and Brawl on MTGA.

 Duel Commander isn’t sanctioned by WotC and is technically considered casual according to their rules.
 But you can still find Duel Commander tournaments as side events at officially-sanctioned tournaments.
 As with any other format, you can always hit up your LGS to see if there’s a format-related playgroup.